-The challenge for the DDA when it was formed 45 years ago was to create business opportunities in a largely vacant Downtown.
+The challenge for the DDA when it was formed 45 years ago was to create business opportunities in a largely vacant downtown.
 Today, the challenge is different but no less daunting: preventing the loss of small businesses amidst a successful real estate market with rising rents, coupled with operational challenges posed by a tight labor market, systemic inflation, and a possible economic recession.

 The DDA will need to act aggressively in the future to support small businesses.
-This includes continued collaboration with the Downtown Traverse City Association (DTCA), the independent Downtown merchant association currently staffed by the DDA through a service contract, building upon DTCA's promotions and events, as well as "Buy Local" programming and messaging.
+This includes continued support for the Downtown Traverse City Association (DTCA), the Downtown merchant association managed by the DDA, building upon DTCA's promotions and events, as well as "Buy Local" programming and messaging.
 The DDA can play a role in helping property owners understand the value of supporting a unique, local business mix.
 Flexible leases, equity participation, multiple tenanting, incubators, maker spaces, and cooperatives are all examples of how real estate profits can be maximized for an owner, yet retain affordability for the tenant.
 Lastly, the DDA can be a clearinghouse of market information, maintaining a variety of datapoints that include properties, businesses, pedestrian counts, sales tax trends, and other key indicators.